What is Green Infrastructure?

 GI is an approach to planning, from regional to site scales, which recognises and makes best use of natural resources.

-It is related to concepts such as ecosystem services and natural capital (which recognise the multiple benefits provided by natural resources), but is the implementation of these concepts into new sites and areas.
+It is related to concepts such as Ecosystem Services and Natural Capital Accounting (which recognise and quantify the multiple benefits provided by natural resources).

 Why use Green Infrastructure?